hack-ink/subalfred/doc/src/user/installation.md

 3. Rename it to whatever you like. (optional)
 4. Give the execution privilege to it.

-The compressing algorithm is zstd.
+The compressing algorithm is [zstd].
-For some systems, you might need to install zstd first.
+For some systems, you might need to install [zstd] first.
 For *Windows* users, you would like to rename the extracted content name to `subalfred.exe`.

 Example: